jaceyang97/jspuzzleLB/readme.md

 ### Submission Distribution
 ![](20240809_submission_dist.png)

 Note that there is a gap in the graph for submission counts less than 20; hence, the displayed leaderboard consists of solvers with more than 20 successful submissions.
-For a full list of the leaderboard, please use the script to generate it at your convenience.
+For a full list of the leaderboard, please use the script to generate it or reference the uploaded database at your convenience.
 (This part will be added later.)

 ## ✨Features